gabrielosluz/acloudguru_notes_gcp_pde/README.md

   - Every message must be processed by a subscription.
   - Order: messages may not be received in order.
 Can use timestamps to reorder the messages at the application.
   - Messages are stored in the nearest region by default.
+  - Most granular level for which you can configure access control for Pub/Sub: Across individual topics and subscription.

 ![alt text](./img/img8.png)